nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    3. Input validation was often overlooked and only discovered during testing.
 Empty or untrimmed keys were initially accepted and dates were not checked for validity.
 This was fixed by adding additional checks in the parser.

+   4. Date validation for certain invalid dates in our keydates, such as 29 February in a non-leap year or 31 November, was missed out due to not realising our implementation would not account for it.
+Initial implementations of date validation using LocalDate and DateTimeFormatter does not check for such invalid dates.
+Afterwards, we had find a new method of parsing and validation in the form of SimpleDateFormat that sufficiently validates input dates.

 2. Sorting of keydates

    1. The initial collection of keydates was implemented using a HashSet, which does not allow for ordering.
 This was changed an ArrayList, which allowed for ordering of keydates.
 There are further issues with the logic component and its use of a filtered list which we eventually identified and replaced with an observable list.